Full list of COVID Loan / CBILS Providers and their criteria

 County Finance Group - there is no option currently to submit an application via the website, however, you can request a call back HERE or make an enquiry HERE.
 Note that they are quite a small lender and they state “We have been inundated with calls in respect of the CBILS facility and we are trying our best to speak and discuss all of the enquiries that are coming in.”

-Coutts (part of RBS) - offering Term Loan variants, you can apply directly by downloading and completing the relevant application forms for the CBIL Scheme HERE.
+Coutts (part of RBS) - offering Term Loan variants, you can apply directly by downloading and completing the relevant application forms for the CBIL Scheme HERE (link now removed).

 Coventry & Warwickshire Reinvestment Trust - only accepting applications for the scheme from businesses based in Coventry and Warwickshire.
 You are unable currently to apply directly online, but you can use the general contact form to get in touch with someone HERE.